MITRECND/picaboo/README.md

 -----------------------------
 ```

 As can be seen, multiple modules pop out that are directly executed.
+These have been dumped to disk in `memdumps`.
 Each module was encrypted or compressed at one point, however `picaboo` did the heavy lifting for us and dumped the unobfuscated modules to disk prior to execution.
 The RE can then piece together the sequence and begin a deeper dive.

 ### Bulk Processing
-Bulk processing for multiple samples exhibiting a similar characteristic can be done easily by integrating with PowerShell.
+Bulk processing for multiple samples exhibiting a similar characteristic can be done easily with PowerShell.

 ```
 param (